top of page

 From Feb 1, 1960, published in Broadcasting-Telecasting Magazine

-Now during the first week of January of 1960, there were reports that Metropolitan was extending another lifeline to another central Illinois troubled television station and was closing in negotiations to purchase WTVP, its second UHF property, and its fifth broadcast property.
-It was just two years earlier a group led by George Bolas purchased the station for $200,000 plus a $20,000 yearly lease and an option to buy the property and facilities for $225,000.
+During the first week of January of 1960, there were reports that Metropolitan was extending another lifeline to another central Illinois troubled television station and closing negotiations to purchase WTVP, its second UHF property, and its fifth broadcast property.
+Just two years earlier, a group led by George Bolas purchased the station for $200,000 plus a $20,000 yearly lease and an option to buy the property and facilities for $225,000.

 Two weeks later, the proposed sale of WTVP was announced.
 The application for the ownership change to the FCC was filed the first week of February 1960.
 The details of the sale included a sale price of $600,000.